 - Boxing or wrestling entertainment for a contest, exhibition or display of Greco-Roman wrestling, or freestyle wrestling between 8am and 11pm on any day, if the audience does not exceed 1000

 For the purposes of regulated entertainment, the term “audience” refers to anyone whose entertainment (at least in part) is provided to by licensable activities.
 It isn't about if an audience member needs or wants to be entertained but that an audience is present and the purpose of the entertainment activity.

 Events held in private are not licensable unless those attending are charged for the entertainment with a view to making a profit (including raising money for charity).
-For example, where a party is held for friends in a private dwelling featuring amplified live music, if a charge or contribution is made solely to cover the costs of the entertainment, the activity is not regulated entertainment.
+For example, if a party is held for friends in a private dwelling with amplified live music, if a charge or contribution is made solely to cover the costs of the entertainment, the activity is not regulated entertainment.

-Any charge made to the organiser of a private event by musicians, other performers, or their agents does not of itself make that entertainment licensable – it would only do so if the guests attending were charged by the organiser for that entertainment with a view to achieving a profit and would not matter if the organiser achieved profit without the intention to do so.
+Any charge made to the organiser of a private event by musicians, other performers, or their agents does not of itself make that entertainment licensable.
+It would only do so if the guests attending were charged by the organiser for that entertainment with a view to making a profit and would not matter if the organiser made a profit without the intention to do so.

 Before entertainment is regarded as being provided for consideration, a charge has to be:

 - made by or on behalf of a person concerned with the organisation or management of the entertainment

 - and paid by or on behalf of some or all of the persons for whom the entertainment is provided.